Engineered Wood: Types, Prices & Best Options in 2026

 • Superior Strength: Comparable to steel and concrete

-• Fire Resistance: Char layer protects inner wood
+• Fire Resistance: The char layer protects the inner wood

 • Seismic Performance: Excellent earthquake resistance